 Magenta in Nature

-Magenta looks obviously in flowers like orchids, bougainvilleas, and certain roses.
+It is obviously in flowers like orchids, bougainvillaeas, and certain roses.
 It’s somewhat rare in your pet kingdom, rendering it more specific and symbolic when seen.

 Magenta in Technology